LaMonte Wade Jr Player Props: Giants vs. Nationals

 LaMonte Wade Jr At The Plate

-- Wade leads San Francisco with an OBP of .405 this season while batting .274 with 56 walks and 41 runs scored.

-- Among qualifying hitters in MLB, he ranks 40th in batting average, fourth in on-base percentage, and 72nd in slugging.
+- Among the qualifying hitters, he ranks 38th in batting average, while his on-base percentage ranks fifth and he is 75th in slugging.

-- He has hit a home run in nine games this season (11.1%), homering in 2.7% of his trips to the dish.
+- He has hit a long ball in nine games this year (11.0%), leaving the park in 2.7% of his chances at the plate.

-- Wade has had at least one RBI in 24.7% of his games this season (20 of 81), with more than one RBI five times (6.2%).
-He has also accounted for three or more of his team's runs in two contests.
+- Wade has had at least one RBI in 24.4% of his games this season (20 of 82), with more than one RBI five times (6.1%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 40.7% of his games this year, with more than one run scored in 7.4%.
+- He has scored in 41.5% of his games this season, with more than one run scored in 7.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.